NewCaliforniaWaterAtlas/data-groundwater/water_quantity/README.md

 To update the data:

-1.Select date range of the day after the last import to the current day.
+1. Select date range of the day after the last import to the current day.
-2.Get results.
+2. Get results.
-3.Download to CSV.
+3. Download to CSV.
 Save to original_files/dwr_casgem/updates
-4.Naming convention: All_Counties_M.D.YYYY-M.D.YYYY.csv  (for the date range) 5.Update git log.
+4. Naming convention: All_Counties_M.D.YYYY-M.D.YYYY.csv  (for the date range)
+5. Update git log.
-6.@TODO Need a new import script to account for updates & missing county information.
+6. @TODO Need a new import script to account for updates & missing county information.